AriFordsham/GHCWiki/building/cross-compiling.md

 ### iOS

-See the [Cross Compiling to iOS](building/cross-compiling/i-os) page, but also take note of the ARM-specific notes above.
+See the [Building a GHC cross-compiler for Apple iOS targets](building/cross-compiling/i-os) page, but also take note of the ARM-specific notes above.